jhsu802701/tutorial-docker-stretch/02-use_minimal_image.md

 git clone https://github.com/jhsu802701/docker-debian-stretch.git
 cd docker-debian-stretch
 ```
-* Note that there are scripts that create the files needed for each of the available Docker images.
+* Enter the command "ls".
+Note that there are scripts that create the files needed for each of the available Docker images.
 * Create the files for using a Docker container based on the minimal Docker image.
   * If you are using 64-bit Linux, enter the following command:
   ```